mdeguzis/documents/programming/python/doctstring-examples.md

 ## Function docstring

 ```
+"""
-"""Gets and prints the spreadsheet's header columns
+Gets and prints the spreadsheet's header columns

 Parameters
 ----------